Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 If you’ve been to the pump recently, you’re starting to see how expensive driving is becoming.
-The national average for gas is over $4 per gallon, according to AAA, with California drivers paying nearly $6 per gallon.
+The national average for gas is over $4 per gallon, as reported by AAA, with California drivers paying nearly $6 per gallon.

 Unless oil production stabilizes, these prices will stay the same.
 The good news is that while you can’t control prices, you might be able to lower fuel costs in other ways.